-Note that an ITR may use a Map-Resolver while also participating in another mapping database mechanism.
-For example, an ITR that runs LISP+ALT can also send Encapsulated Map-Requests to a Map-Resolver.
-When doing this, an ITR should prefer querying an ETR learned through the ALT network as LISP+ALT provides better information about the set of defined EID-prefixes.
-Such a configuration is expected to be very rare, since there is little benefit to using a Map-Resolver if an ITR is already using a mapping database system.
+Note that an ITR may be configured to both use a Map Resolver and to participate in a LISP+ALT logical network.
+In such a situation, the ITR should send Map-Requests through the ALT network for any EIDprefix learned via ALT BGP.
+Such a configuration is expected to be very rare, since there is little benefit to using a Map Resolver if an ITR is already using LISP+ALT.
 There would be, for example, no need for such an ITR to send a Map-Request to a possibly non-existent EID (and rely on Negative Map-Replies) if it can consult the ALT database to verify that an EID-prefix is present before sending that Map-Request.

 4.2.
-ETR/Map-Server EID Prefix Registration
+EID Prefix Configuration and ETR Registration

-An ETR publishes its EID-prefixes on a Map-Server by sending LISP Map-Register messages.
-A Map-Register message includes authentication data, so prior to sending a Map-Register message, the ETR and Map-Server must be configured with a secret shared-key.
-A Map-Server's configuration must also include a list of the EIDprefixes for which each ETR is authoritative.
-Upon receipt of a Map-Register from an ETR, a Map-Server accepts only EID-prefixes that are configured for that ETR.
+An ETR publishes its EID-prefixes on a Map Server by sending LISP Map-Register messages.
+A Map-Register message includes authentication data, so prior to sending a Map-Register message, the ETR and Map Server must be configured with a secret shared-key.
+A Map Server's configuration must also include a list of the EIDprefixes for which each ETR is authoritative.
+Upon receipt of a Map-Register from an ETR, a Map Server accepts only EID-prefixes that are configured for that ETR.
 Failure to implement such a check would leave the mapping system vulnerable to trivial EID-prefix hijacking attacks.
 As developers and operators gain experience with the mapping system, additional, stronger security measures may be added to the registration process.